ABCD-ReproNim/exercises/break/downloadMRI.md

 The general workflow on the NDA is to add data to your Filter Cart and then create a Data Package from the filter.
 Here we will create a Data Package from the *fmriresults01* data structure.
 See Getting Image Volumes [here](https://nda.nih.gov/abcd/query/abcd-release-faqs.html) for more info on the *fmriresults01* structure.

-**NOTE** The `fmriresults01.txt` file is distributed in the ABCD 3.0 Release.
+**NOTE**: The `fmriresults01.txt` file is distributed in the ABCD 3.0 Release.
 So if you've already downnloaded that, then you could use that file.
-If so, y
+If so, you can skip to step 13.

 1. Let's begin at the [NDA's front page](https://nda.nih.gov/).
 Select **Get Data** > **Get Data**